verdict-project/verdict-project.github.io/download/index.md

 Download relevant jar or archive files depending on your use cases.
 You can also build Verdict from our source code using [Apache Maven](https://maven.apache.org/).

 Verdict does not require any separate steps for installation.
-Simply placing those downloaded files in any of your local file system is enough for starting to use Verdict.
+Simply placing those downloaded files in any of your local file system is enough to use Verdict.

 All the jar files provided below are compiled using Oracle JDK 8.